a-sit-plus/signum/docs/docs/supreme.md

 ## Key Design Principles
 The Supreme KMP crypto provider works differently than the JCA.
-It uses a `Provider` to manage private key material and create `Signer` instances, and a `Verifier`, that is instantiated on a `SignatureAlgorithm`, taking a `CryptoPublicKey` as parameter.
+It uses a `Provider` to manage private key material and create `Signer` instances, and a `SupremeVerifier`, that is instantiated on a `SignatureAlgorithm`, taking a `CryptoPublicKey` as parameter.
 In addition, creating ephemeral keys is a dedicated operation, decoupled from a `Provider`.
 The actual implementation of cryptographic functionality is delegated to platform-native implementations.